Workshops

 See how these techniques and processes can make your work the best it can be.

-The Summer Academy at Maine Media cultivates the next generation of photographers, filmmakers, and book artists through expert learning opportunities.
+For over 30 years, each summer the Academy at Maine Media cultivates the next generation of photographers, filmmakers, and book artists through expert learning opportunities.
+Academy students join a longstanding community of artists and visual storytellers committed to building a legacy of mentorship and lifelong creative learning.
+Instructors in the program are accomplished working artists and professionals who are dedicated to the personal success and artistic journey of their students.
 Students will be surrounded by peers who share their passions and are guided by working artists who encourage creativity as they instruct them in the latest skills and techniques and help create portfolio-level work.

 Brief Academy Overview: